From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Introduction

 \section{Introduction}

-Alpha mining, an important endeavor within financial quantitative trading, is to rigorously identify measurable signals that predict asset returns.
+Alpha mining, an important endeavor within financial quantitative trading, is to identify measurable signals that predict asset returns.
 The core challenge of alpha mining lies in isolating truly predictive factors from noisy, non-stationary data efficiently while ensuring interpretability \cite{giglio2022factor,belle2021principles}.

-With the rise of the sub-symbolic paradigm in recent decades, neural networks have been increasingly applied to alpha mining \cite{abe2018deep,chen2024deep}.
-These methods effectively address challenges on automatic feature extraction and complex nonlinear relationships modeling \cite{jiang2021applications}.
-However, taking neural network as alpha itself is often criticized for limited interpretability, whose “black-box” nature restricts widespread adoption in financial applications.
-In contrast, the symbolic paradigm remains predominant due to its ability to generate interpretable factors \cite{vcernevivciene2024explainable}.
-Such factors facilitate rigorous strategy validation and robust risk management.
-Recent research in Genetic Programming (GP) \cite{zhang2020autoalpha} and Reinforcement Learning (RL) \cite{yu2023generating}, grounded in symbolic tree structures, continues to underscore the enduring relevance of symbolic approaches.
-Nevertheless, these approaches suffer from an inherently large search space, driven by the infinite composability of symbols, i.e., operators and market data features \cite{vie2020qualities}.
-Though handcrafted heuristics leverage personal expert knowledge to guide the search processes, the prior knowledge is often restricted and would introduce biases.
+Existing literature primarily tackles this challenge through two distinct computational paradigms.
+Under the sub-symbolic paradigm, neural networks excel at automatic feature extraction and nonlinear modeling in alpha mining\cite{abe2018deep,chen2024deep,jiang2021applications}, yet their "black-box" nature severely limits interpretability and restricts widespread financial adoption.
+Conversely, the symbolic paradigm remains predominant because it generates interpretable factors for rigorous strategy validation and risk management\cite{vcernevivciene2024explainable}, though tree-based methods like Genetic Programming (GP)\cite{zhang2020autoalpha} and Reinforcement Learning (RL)\cite{yu2023generating} suffer from an exponentially large search space driven by combinatorial explosion\cite{vie2020qualities}.